electron/packager/docs/api.md

 *Boolean* (default: `true`)

-Whether symlinks should be dereferenced during copying.
+Whether symlinks should be dereferenced during the copying of the application source.

 ##### `download`